input-output-hk/cardano-node-wiki/ADR-1-Default-eras-for-CLI-commands.md

 For these cases, the question arises what the default era should be for the CLI command.

-Moreover there is the question of how the default era should change over time, particularly in relation to a hard fork: whether the default era should change in the release before and after the hard fork happens.
+Moreover there is the question of how the default era should change over time, particularly in relation to a hard fork: whether the default era should change in the release before or after the hard fork happens.

 There is even scope to adopt a different strategy between query and transaction commands or even between different transaction commands.